railsbridge-boston/docs-hardfork/sites/en/installfest/installfest.md

 ### 4. Setup Checklist

-Find a staff member and run through the
+Find a TA and run through the
 [Installfest Completion Checklist](checklist).